“Be lovers of truth and doers of justice” Mary Ward

-The values of justice, peace and the integrity of creation are promoted in Loreto.
-Social justice is a core element of the Loreto Mission – students should be ‘active citizens for change.’
+The values of justice, peace and the integrity of creation are promoted in Loreto Grammar School.
+Social justice is a core element of the Loreto Mission as students are encouraged to be ‘active citizens for change.’

-The aim of development education is to increase awareness about the root causes of local and global poverty and injustice and to find meaningful ways to take action for change.
+The aim of JPIC, as part of development education, is to increase awareness about the root causes of local and global poverty and injustice and to find meaningful ways to take action for change.

-The JPIC group was set up in 2007 and so far has focused on raising awareness of issues such as the Millennium Development Goals, Fair Trade, the Trocaire Global Gift Campaign, child labour, Animal Rights, Gender Equality and Poverty.
-In 2013-2014 the JPIC Group participated in Dissolving Boundaries which aimed to develop principles of good citizenship through collaborative project work using ICT.
-The partner school was Scoil Uí Mhuirí, Dunleer.
-Sutdents collaborated on a project about Social Justice.
+The JPIC group was set up in 2007 and to date has raised awareness of many local and global issues such as the Millennium Development Goals, Fair Trade, the Trocaire Global Gift Campaign, Child Labour, Animal Rights, Human Trafficking, Homelessness, Climate Change, Environmental issues, Gender Equality and Empowerment of Women.

 A key focus of our justice work in 2020 is to continue with our fundraising endeavours for our sister school, Loreto Primary and Secondary School, Rumbek, South Sudan, under the leadership of Sister Orla Treacy.
 We are proud supporters of Sr. Orla and the Loreto sisters as they courageously empower their students in an area characterised by conflict and chaos.